Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

 Let $(\alpha,\beta)$ be an angular interval in $[0,2\pi)$ containing no events.
 Extending~\Cref{eq:prelim:area}, we express the area of $\rcht$ for any $\theta \in (\alpha, \beta)$ as

-Remember that $\polygon$ denotes the polygon having the points in $\Vt$ as vertices, with an edge connecting two vertices if they are consecutive elements in $\Vt$.~The term $\triangles[][j]$ denotes the triangular region bounded by the line through two consecutive vertices $v_j,v_{j+1}\in \Vt$, the line through $v_{j}$ parallel to the rotation of the $x$-axis, and the line through $v_{j+1}$ parallel to the rotation of the $y$-axis.~Finally, the term $\squares[][k]$ denotes the $k$-th overlapping region in $\St$.
-Recall \Cref{fig:prelim:area}.
+The term $\triangles[][j]$ denotes the triangular region bounded by the line through two consecutive vertices $v_j,v_{j+1}\in \Vt$, the line through $v_{j}$ parallel to the rotation of the $x$-axis, and the line through $v_{j+1}$ parallel to the rotation of the $y$-axis.~Finally, the term $\squares[][k]$ denotes the $k$-th overlapping region in $\St$.

-We now show that at any particular value of $\theta$ we can evaluate \Cref{eqn:area:area} in linear time and, as $\theta$ increases from $0$ to $2\pi$, a constant number of terms need to be updated at each event, regardless of its type.
+We now show that for any particular value of $\theta$, \Cref{eqn:area:area} can be computed in linear time and, as $\theta$ increases from $0$ to $2\pi$, a constant number of terms need to be updated at each event, regardless of its type.